LotusLambda/LLSwipeableView/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 1.10.1+ is required to build LLSwipableView 1.0.4+.
+> CocoaPods 1.10.1+ is required to build LLSwipeableView 1.0.4+.

 To integrate CoreNavigation into your Xcode project using CocoaPods, specify it in your Podfile: